julienschmidt/httprouter/README.md

 HttpRouter is a lightweight high performance HTTP request router (also called *multiplexer* or just *mux* for short) for [Go](https://golang.org/).

-In contrast to the [default mux][http.ServeMux] of Go's `net/http` package, this router supports variables in the routing pattern and matches against the request method.
+In contrast to the [default mux](https://golang.org/pkg/net/http/#ServeMux) of Go's `net/http` package, this router supports variables in the routing pattern and matches against the request method.
 It also scales better.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.

 ## Features

-**Only explicit matches:** With other routers, like [`http.ServeMux`][http.ServeMux], a requested URL path could match multiple patterns.
+**Only explicit matches:** With other routers, like [`http.ServeMux`](https://golang.org/pkg/net/http/#ServeMux), a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like *longest match* or *first registered, first matched*.
 By design of this router, a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.

 **Stop caring about trailing slashes:** Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course it only does so, if the new path has a handler.
 If you don't like it, you can [turn off this behavior](https://godoc.org/github.com/julienschmidt/httprouter#Router.RedirectTrailingSlash).